asiermarques/Notes/leadership-and-management-books.md

 # Leadership and Management books

+This is a curated list of books about engineering management

-> I'm using GoodReads to save [a list of managemente books](https://www.goodreads.com/review/list/11992975?shelf=it-management) that I discover and find internesting
+> I'm using GoodReads to save and maintain [a list of managemente books](https://www.goodreads.com/review/list/11992975?shelf=it-management) that I discover and find internesting

 ## Must-reads